Experienced Prenuptial & Postnuptial Agreement Attorneys Serving Redwood City, CA

 Nobody gets married with the belief that it will end in divorce.
-Planning ahead for all possibilities, however, is a smart strategy that can serve you well if things don’t turn out as planned.
+Planning for all possibilities, however, is a smart strategy that can serve you well if things don’t turn out as planned.
 You cannot predict what will happen in the future of your relationship, but you can protect yourself financially with a prenuptial or postnuptial agreement.
+Our Redwood City prenuptial & postnuptial agreement lawyer can assist you throughout the entire process.

 No matter how confident you are in your relationship, preparing for the slim possibility of divorce is wise.
 If you are interested in pursuing a prenuptial or postnuptial agreement in Redwood City, California, request a consultation with an experienced family law attorney at the Schoenberg Family Law Group, P.C.
 We can help you create a valid, legally binding document that will be upheld in court should your marriage ever come to an end.